Color Studies: Developing Palettes Lena Wolff Live Workshop

 About the Instructor/Moderator

-Lena Wolff is a visual artist, craftswoman and activist for democracy who has lived and worked in the San Francisco Bay Area since the early 1990’s.
-Her work extends out of American folk-art traditions while also being connected histories of minimalism, geometric abstraction, Op art, social practice, handcraft, and feminist and political art.
-Her broad interconnected artistic output includes drawing, collage, sculpture, text-based works, frequent collaboration, and public projects.
-In recent years, she generated several projects to contribute to civic engagement, including a widespread anti-hate campaign and a national public art initiative to boost voter participation that circulated in the US in 2018, 2020 and 2022.
-Her work has been widely exhibited and collected by ONE National Lesbian and Gay Archives at USC, the Berkeley Art Museum, San Francisco Museum of Modern Art and Oakland Museum of California, among others.
-Lena’s work can be found at Sarah Shepard Gallery in Larkspur, Haines Gallery in San Francisco, and in public spaces across the United States.
-She lives with her wife, artist, teacher, and illustrator, Miriam Klein Stahl and their daughter in Berkeley, California.
+Lena Wolff is an artist, craftswoman, independent teacher, and activist for democracy who has been based in the San Francisco Bay Area since the early 1990’s.
+Her work extends out of American folk-art and quilt making traditions while at the same time being connected to minimalism, geometric abstraction, Op art, social practice, feminist and political art.
+Lena’s broad interconnected artistic output includes drawing, collage, sculpture, frequent collaboration, and public projects.
+Her work is in the permanent collections of ONE National Lesbian and Gay Archives, the Berkeley Art Museum, the San Francisco Museum of Modern Art, and the Oakland Museum of California, among others.
+She lives with her wife, artist Miriam Klein Stahl, in Berkeley, California.

 Art access for all.